What Is Cardio And Why Should You Do It?

 7. Cardio can ease depression

-Many people who suffer from serious depression have to take some heavy drugs to keep them under control, but your body actually provides its own, when you let it: Running releases endorphins, hormones that enhance mood.
+Many people who suffer from serious depression have to take some serious drugs to keep it under control, but your body actually provides its own, when you let it: Running releases endorphins – hormones that enhance mood.

 This can lower the amount of medications you have to take and therefore also limit the side effects many of these drugs come with.